USDA-ARS-NWRC/snowav/README.md

 snowav expects:

 - input files in the paths ```.../data/dataYYYYMMDD/smrfOutputs/precip.nc``` and ```.../data/dataYYYYMMDD/smrfOutputs/percent_snow.nc```.
 If these do not exist the precip figures will be turned off.
+- the lidar_depths_wy2019.nc file, specified in the config file in [plots] update_file, contains all relevant flights that have been flown.
+Flights in this file can be removed using [plots] update_numbers, but they can't be added.

 The standard manual snowav processing run is:
 ```